 2016 Copyright © Taylor & Francis Group, LLCWe propose an easy technique to test for time-variation in coefficients and volatilities.
 Specifically, by using a noncentered parameterization for state space models, we develop a method to directly calculate the relevant Bayes factor using the Savage–Dickey density ratio—thus avoiding the computation of the marginal likelihood altogether.
 The proposed methodology is illustrated via two empirical applications.
 In the first application, we test for time-variation in the volatility of inflation in the G7 countries.
 The second application investigates if there is substantial time-variation in the nonaccelerating inflation rate of unemployment (NAIRU) in the United States.

 Chan, J.C.C.
-2017, 'The Stochastic Volatility in Mean Model With Time-Varying Parameters: An Application to Inflation Modeling', Journal of Business and Economic Statistics, vol. 35, no. 1, pp. 17-28.View/Download from: Publisher's site
+2017, 'The Stochastic Volatility in Mean Model With Time-Varying Parameters: An Application to Inflation Modeling', Journal of Business and Economic Statistics, vol. 35, no. 1, pp. 17-28.View/Download from: UTS OPUS or Publisher's site

 © 2017 American Statistical Association.
 This article generalizes the popular stochastic volatility in mean model to allow for time-varying parameters in the conditional mean.
 The estimation of this extension is nontrival since the volatility appears in both the conditional mean and the conditional variance, and its coefficient in the former is time-varying.
 We develop an efficient Markov chain Monte Carlo algorithm based on band and sparse matrix algorithms instead of the Kalman filter to estimate this more general variant.
 The methodology is illustrated with an application that involves U.S., U.K., and Germany inflation.
 The estimation results show substantial time-variation in the coefficient associated with the volatility, highlighting the empirical relevance of the proposed extension.
 Moreover, in a pseudo out-of-sample forecasting exercise, the proposed variant also forecasts better than various standard benchmarks.